Newfoundland police officer acquitted in contentious sexual assault case

 “We continue to work with the community in supporting victims of sexual assault and I want to reaffirm our commitment to investigating all allegations of sexual assault.
 We encourage any person who has been the victim of a sexual assault to come forward; all complaints will be thoroughly investigated.”

-A few dozen people gathered outside the courthouse late Friday to express their outrage at the verdict.Report Typo/Error
+A few dozen people gathered outside the courthouse late Friday to express their outage at the verdict.Report Typo/Error